 "These two men [Alfredo Cabrera and Armando Marsans] are the stars of the Almendares team, the Cuban champions, and there is little doubt they will make good in fast company in the States." — La Lucha, Dec.
 2, 1906

 In the fall of 1906, H.D.
-“Hank” Ramsey decided to bring Alfredo Cabrera to America.
-As the promoter traveling with the “All-Americans,” a ragtag bunch of adequate-if-unimpressive pros, Ramsey saw firsthand what baseball gifts the 25-year-old shortstop possessed.
+"Hank" Ramsey decided to bring Alfredo Cabrera to America.
+As the promoter traveling with the "All-Americans," a ragtag bunch of adequate-if-unimpressive pros, Ramsey saw firsthand what baseball gifts the 25-year-old shortstop possessed.
 The All-Americans played 14 games against a series of Cuban teams and finished with a 7-7 record — but lost to Almendares in five of six games.
-It was Cabrera and one of his teammates, pitcher Armando Marsans, who piqued Ramsey’s attention.
+It was Cabrera and one of his teammates, outfielder Armando Marsans, who piqued Ramsey's attention.